redpesk-common/canbus-binding/docs/2-Installation.md

 It will produce a _application-generated.cpp_ file to paste in the source, _CAN-binder/low-can-binding/binding/_, directory.

-* Make sure you already set up the AGL SDK using the following [SDK Quick Setup Guide](http://docs.automotivelinux.org/master/docs/getting_started/en/dev/reference/setup-sdk-environment.html).
-Alternatively, please refer to official guides available on [AGL Developer Site](http://docs.automotivelinux.org/master/docs/devguides/en/dev/#guides).
+* Make sure you already set up the AGL SDK using the following [Download or Build Your SDK Installer](../../../getting_started/reference/getting-started/app-workflow-sdk.html).
+Alternatively, please refer to official guides available on [AGL Developer Site](../../../devguides).

 If you need to have the graphic stack inside your SDK, you have to prepare your environment with the **iotbzh**, or **Daring Dab** flavor using _prepare_meta_ tool.
 To do so, run the following command in your docker image in the step 4 in place of `... [ prepare build environment ] ...`: